Board Foot Calculator

 Can I use this calculator with metric measurements?

-Yes — pick Metric in the unit selector at the top.
+Yes.
+Pick Metric in the unit selector at the top.
 Thickness and width switch to centimeters, length to meters.
-Presets fill the international metric SKU dimensions: 2×4 fills 5 × 10 cm (50 × 100 mm), 2×6 fills 5 × 15 cm, etc. Board feet stays as the primary output (it's an imperial unit and the lumber industry uses it globally), with the m³ equivalent shown in parentheses.
+Presets fill international metric SKU dimensions: 2×4 fills 5 × 10 cm (50 × 100 mm), 2×6 fills 5 × 15 cm, and so on.
+Board feet stays as the primary output (it's an imperial unit and the lumber industry uses it globally), with the m³ equivalent shown in parentheses.
 1 BF = 0.00236 m³.
 Common conversions: 5 cm × 10 cm × 2.4 m = 5.09 BF (≈ 0.012 m³).
-Your unit choice persists across pages via localStorage.
+Your unit choice sticks across pages via localStorage.

 Related calculators